 Homemade vegetable broth is so easy to make that one might think that no recipe is needed.
-And it is true, I have made it with just using what’s in my fridge that needs to go and be great for a vegetable broth.
+And it is true, I have made it by just using what’s in my fridge that needs to go and be great for a vegetable broth.

 However, after trying this recipe I never went back to throwing together whatever is there.

-This recipe is originated in the How Not to Die cookbook and is one of the great Simple Preparations in the book, that make plant-based cooking easy and delicious.
+This recipe originated in the How Not to Die cookbook and is one of the great Simple Preparations in the book, that make plant-based cooking easy and delicious.
 If you have the book you will notice that I do not follow the recipe completely.
 I love freestyle cooking and also appreciate a good recipe.
 Recipes are guidelines, try it and make it yours.

 Homemade vegetable broth can be made out of clean kitchen scraps.
 You can use the same recipe and just have enough scraps to fit the amount needed in the recipe.